SammiJiang/tswd-portfolio/critique-by-design.md

 - Is there anything you would change or do differently?

- **A: Male, mid 20s**: use more color and make the number stand out.
+ **A: Male, mid 20s**: use more color and make the number stand out in the bar graph.
+Reduce the color in tree map

- **A: Female, mid 20s** delete the grid line and highlight the labels to make it more good looking.
+ **A: Female, mid 20s** delete the grid line in treemap and highlight the labels to make it more good looking.

  ## Conclusion from feedback
 - Based on the interview result and some initial thought, before conducting a real graph, I decide to perform the following adjustmen to my draft and original design: